dhis2/reference-org-unit-sync/README.md

    * could not successfully process the synchronisation and moved it to the [dead-letter queue](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html), or
    * discarded the synchronisation because it does not support the operation (e.g., delete synchronisation).

-It is strongly recommended to replace the embedded broker with a [standalone one](https://activemq.apache.org/components/artemis/documentation/latest/using-server.html#installation) for operational  (e.g., observability) and security reasons.
-Once you have a standalone broker running, you will need to set both the publisher and consumers app parameters `camel.component.jms.connection-factory.brokerURL` to the standalone broker address.
+If the broker is not running on the same host as the publisher and consumer, or is listening for messages on a port that is not equal to `61616`, then you will need to change the parameter `camel.component.jms.connection-factory.brokerURL` on both the publisher and consumers apps to point to a different broker address.

 ## Publisher Configuration